ThunderNL/ThunderSMP-Wiki/wiki/start-guide.md

 ## Earning Money

 You earn money for being online and for killing mobs.
-You can also join up to 3 jobs, use the `/jobs` command to find out more.

 ## Map